Create shipment / International shipments

 Product declaration

-When you ship overseas, Customs needs to know exactly what is in your package.
-This information is the basis for calculating duties and taxes, and for deciding whether the product can enter the destination country.
+When you ship internationally, customs needs to know exactly what is in your package.
+This information determines taxes, duties and whether the product can enter the destination country.

-Export ratio: is the official reason your package is traveling abroad.
-It must match the actual contents; if it does not, customs may hold your shipment.
+ℹ️ Export ratio: It must match the actual contents; if it does not, customs may hold your package.

 Complete all product fields